canro91/canro91.github.io/_posts/2020-10-14-SearchingReservations.md

     AS ISNULL(accountNumber, '') + ISNULL(accountNumberAlpha, '');
 ```

+I didn't use a persisted column.
+The `dbo.accounts` table was a huge table, creating a persisted columns would have required scanning the whole table.
+I only wanted SQL Server to have better statistics to run the DELETE statement.

 To take things even further, an index leading on the `ClientId` followed by that computed column could make things even faster.

 ```sql
 CREATE INDEX ClientID_AccountNumberComplete
     ON dbo.accounts(ClientID, AccountNumberComplete);
 ```

+I didn't need to include the `accountId` on the index definition since it was the primary key  of the table.

 Voilà!
 That's how I tuned this query.
 The lesson to take home is to reduce the number of joining tables and stay away from functions in your WHERE's.
 Often, a computed column can help SQL Server to run queries  with functions in the WHERE clause.
 Even, without rewriting the query to use the new computed column.